lbschenkel/broadlink-bridge/README.md

 A HTTP/MQTT/LIRC bridge to Broadlink IR/RF devices, written in Python and powered by [python-broadlink](https://github.com/mjg59/python-broadlink).

-🛑 🚧 EXPERIMENTAL / WORK IN PROGRESS 🚧 🛑

 Note: that there is a [similar project for Node.js](https://github.com/401Unauthorized/broadlink-bridge) with the same name.